This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 They’re designed to help relieve you of your pennies — or help you pay the tab if you’re a few cents short in a cash transaction.

-I’ve found lots of valuable pennies coins in those coin trays over the years.
+I’ve found lots of valuable pennies in those coin trays over the years.
 I even found a few 1950s Lincoln wheat pennies that appeared to be uncirculated!

 #4 – Search Through Old Coin Jars